Ondrysak/ondrysak.github.io/content/posts/ret2win.md

 so lets just skip this initial push to `ebp` by adding 8 to the adress skipping some initial instructions of the win function

-see `pwn_tool.py` we successfully get to the win function wit the following payload but still a segfault happens - a different one this time.

 ```python
 #!/usr/bin/env python3